what is Diabetes Mellitus?

 - Alzheimer’s disease

 There is no way type 1 diabetes can be prevented.
-But following some healthy lifestyle might prevent getting prediabetes, type 2 diabetes, and gestational diabetes.
+But following some healthy lifestyle might avoid getting prediabetes, type 2 diabetes, and gestational diabetes.

 - Eating healthy food highly recommended.
 Daily diet must contain low fat and calories but high fiber alongside fruits, fresh vegetables.

 - Excess weight must be reduced.
-Weight must be in a range that is considered healthy.
+Pressure must be in a range that is considered healthy.

 - Getting physical activity regularly must be ensured with 30 minutes of moderate physical activity.